TECH

 The Problem: Keyword-Based Searching in a World of Generative Answers

-For over 20 years, Google has trained users to search using keywords.
-This drama of SERP searching and result hacking exists, but most people prefer simplicity.
+For over 20 years, Google trained users to search using keywords.
+This drama of SERP searching and result hacking exists, but most people like simplicity.
 They don’t really know how to use operators or control semantics.
 People take shortcuts.
 You just type in a few phrases and get a list of links.
 The recipient evaluates the sources themselves.

 How much do people take shortcuts?
 Data from Semrush’s State of Search 2022 (an analysis of 160 million keywords) shows the scale of the problem: